robang74/redfishos/forum/quick-start-guide.md

 **after the changes**

-After the changes **disable** the developer mode and set the high precision mode for the `GPS`:
+After the changes, **disable** the developer mode and set the high precision mode for the `GPS`:

 * Settings:System -> Connectivity:Location -> High-accuracy positioning

-At this point you can switch on the network, the `GPS` and give it a try indoors.
+At this point, you can switch on the network, the `GPS` and give it a try indoors.

 ----

 ### MOBILE DATA

-The first step you should do after having inserted the `SIM` into your new `SFOS` smartphone is to ask your network operator to send their mobile data configuration back to your device.
+The first step you should take after having inserted the `SIM` into your new `SFOS` smartphone is to ask your network operator to send their mobile data configuration back to your device.
 Usually, you can do that by sending a `SMS` to a specific number.

 <sup>________</sup>